Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Introduction

-The development of experimental platforms using superconducting qubits~\cite{guo_observation_2021,gong_experimental_2021,chen_observation_2021,zhu_observation_2022}, trapped ions~\cite{richerme_nonlocal_2014,smith_manybody_2016}, nitrogen-vacancy centers~\cite{kucsko_critical_2018}, and ultracold atoms~\cite{orioli_relaxation_2018,whitlock_diffusive_2019,sous_possible_2018,sous_manybody_2019,signoles_glassy_2021,lukin_probing_2019,lippe_experimental_2021,bernien_probing_2017a} has made it possible to explore these dynamics in the laboratory.
+Control of closed quantum systems is necessary for engineering quantum devices and for the analog modeling of condensed matter.
 The ability to precisely control their geometry and interactions makes ultracold Rydberg atoms an excellent candidate for studying the quantum dynamics of closed systems.
-Systems of ultracold Rydberg atoms have been used to measure the thermalization of a dipolar spin system~\cite{orioli_relaxation_2018}, observe a nonergodic extended phase~\cite{whitlock_diffusive_2019}, explore the possibility of MBL in an ultracold plasma~\cite{sous_possible_2018,sous_manybody_2019}, measure slow relaxation in a Heisenberg XXZ spin system~\cite{signoles_glassy_2021}, measure the spread of entanglement in a many-body localized system~\cite{lukin_probing_2019}, and probe the localization-delocalization transition in a three-dimensional system with random hopping interactions~\cite{lippe_experimental_2021}.
-Nonergodic dynamics have been observed in an interacting Rydberg atom array~\cite{bernien_probing_2017a} and quantum many-body scar states have been proposed as the mechanism~\cite{turner_weak_2018}.
+Ultracold Rydberg atoms have been used to explore thermalization, the spread of entanglement, and quantum many-body scar states~\cite{orioli_relaxation_2018,whitlock_diffusive_2019,sous_possible_2018,sous_manybody_2019,signoles_glassy_2021,lukin_probing_2019,lippe_experimental_2021,bernien_probing_2017a,turner_weak_2018}.